technopedia9645/code_for_blackhatpython/README.md

-# code for black hat pytohn
+# code for black hat python

 this is collection of the code that i wrote on the topics in the book black hat python